LostArtefacts/TRX/docs/trx/lua/reference/ITEMS.md

       - **`pos`** (vec3).
 World position.

       Returns: integer.

-    - [lua]`item:explode()`
-      Runs the object's death handling with an explosion, as a rocket or a grenade would.
-Unlike `kill()`, which simply removes the item from the game.

     - [lua]`item:get_property(name)`
       Reads an object property, falling back to the object's default.
 Prefer `item.properties.<name>`.